 Receiving a federal apology has been a top priority for Makivvik, the organization that represents Inuit in Nunavik.

-Between the 1950s and 1960s, the Canadian government directed the RCMP to slaughter sled dogs across Inuit communities in the north.
+Between the 1950s and 1960s, the Canadian government knew that provincial authorities slaughtered sled dogs across Inuit communities in the north but did nothing to prevent it.

 Alongside this apology, the federal government has committed $45 million to launch programs to promote the revitalization of communities in Nunavik.